a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 For example, this playbook says:
 - “Connect to the hosts in the kali group, become root, and install nmap, hping3, and hydra.”

+💡 **Note:** These tools may already come pre-installed on Kali Linux.
+However, we explicitly install them using Ansible to ensure consistency across environments and to make the setup process fully reproducible.

 #### `ubuntu-playbook.yml`
 A playbook that configures the **Ubuntu VM** with monitoring tools.
 It:
 - Connects to the host in the `[ubuntu]` group